stefan-jansen/machine-learning-for-trading/README.md

 - How to convert a regression into a classification problem

 ### 08: Linear Time Series Models

+ This [chapter](08_time_series_models) focuses on models that extract signals from previously observed data to predict future values for the same time series.
+The time dimension of trading makes the application of time series models to market, fundamental, and alternative data very popular.

+ We present tools to diagnose time series characteristics, including stationarity, and extract features that capture potential patterns.
+Then it introduces univariate and multivariate time series models and how to apply them to forecast macro data and volatility patterns.
+It concludes with the concept of cointegration and how to apply it to develop a pairs trading strategy.

+In particular, we will cover the following topics:
+- How to use time series analysis to diagnose diagnostic statistics that inform the modeling process
+- How to estimate and diagnose autoregressive and moving-average time series models
+- How to build Autoregressive Conditional Heteroskedasticity (ARCH) models to predict volatility
+- How to build vector autoregressive models
+- How to use cointegration for a pairs trading strategy

 ### 09: Bayesian Machine Learning
 ### 10: Decision Trees & Random Forests
 ### 11: Gradient Boosting Machines